-Mesothelioma is a difficult cancer to diagnose.
-While the main risk factor in developing mesothelioma is exposure to asbestos, the time between initial exposure and conclusive diagnosis can range anywhere from 20 to 50 years.
-Mesothelioma takes a long time to develop, and the symptoms of the disease do not typically present themselves until the disease has progressed to later stages.
-Early signs of mesothelioma can be easily mistaken for common, everyday ailments.
-As a result, early symptoms such as fatigue, cough, muscle weakness, fever and night sweats are often ignored, dismissed, or misdiagnosed.
-While symptomatic patients can go undiagnosed for as many as six months, it is common for patients to be diagnosed after two to three months of symptom onset.
+Mesothelioma can take a long time to develop, and the symptoms of the disease often do not present themselves until the cancer has progressed to later stages.
+Early signs of mesothelioma can be easily mistaken for common, everyday ailments, and as a result, early symptoms are often ignored, dismissed, or misdiagnosed.

 Pleural Mesothelioma Symptoms